Groww, an investment app for millennials in India, raises $30M led by YC Continuity – TechCrunch

 Even as more than 150 million people are using digital payment apps each month in India, only about 20 million of them invest in mutual funds and stocks.
 A startup that is attempting to change that by courting millennials has just received a big backing.

 Bangalore-headquartered Groww said on Thursday it had raised $30 million in its Series C financing round.
 YC Continuity, the growth-stage investment fund of Y Combinator, led the round, while existing investors Sequoia India, Ribbit Capital and Propel Ventures participated in it.
-The new rounds brings three-year-old startup Groww’s total raise-to-date to $59 million.
+The new round brings three-year-old startup Groww’s total raise-to-date to $59 million.

 Groww allows users to invest in mutual funds, including systematic investment planning (SIP) and equity-linked savings.
 The app maintains a very simplified user interface to make it easier for its largely millennial customer base to comprehend the investment world.
 It offers every fund that is currently available in India.